Essentials of Psychiatric Mental Health Nursing - Revised Reprint - Elsevier eBook on VitalSource, 2nd Edition

 Elsevier eBook on VitalSource

-The revised reprint includes all new DSM-5 updates, updated psychiatric nursing content, along with new opening unit pages with vignettes, Selected Concept boxes and a new chapter on stress and stress-related disorders.
-This updated version equips yourself for today's psychiatric nursing practice with all of the essential nursing interventions and clinical content combined with current research and evidence-based practice.
+This revised reprint includes all new DSM-5 updates, updated psychiatric nursing content, along with new opening unit pages with vignettes, Selected Concept boxes and a new chapter on stress and stress-related disorders.
+This updated version better equips students for today's psychiatric nursing practice with all of the essential nursing interventions and clinical content combined with current research and evidence-based practice.
 From the author of the bestselling Foundations of Psychiatric Mental Health Nursing, this text was specifically developed to effectively prepare students in today's shorter courses.

 - New DSM-5 criteria boxes in an appendix